 He has trained and conducted choirs at churches in the Washington DC area, Central Florida (where he was also Musical Director of the Opera Arts Association), and the San Francisco Bay area, as well as opera and musical theater choruses.
 He served as Staff Arranger for the internationally acclaimed Contra Costa Children’s Chorus, for which he composed a number of pieces, including My Voice, a major work with text by his late wife, novelist Patricia Doherty, commissioned by the Chorus for its 25th anniversary season.
 He is a member of St. Demetrios Church, Concord CA, where he serves as Music Director and Conductor of the choir.

-Rich Campbell is an award winning composer whose works have been performed by prestigious ensembles including the Australian Boys Choir, Vocalessence, SACRA/PROFANA, Octarium, The Young People’s Chorus of New York, The Manhattan Choral Ensemble, Wasatch Chorale Ars Nova, Polyhymnia, Pacific Women’s Chorus, College of St. Rose Chamber Choir, San Francisco State Chamber Choir, St. Andrew’s College Chapel Choir, MIT Women’s Chorale, Dordt College, University of Rhode Island, MYO Symphonic Choir, OAKE National Children’s Choir, Idaho HS All State, Philadelphia Center City Opera Theatre, Brass Initiative, C Street Brass and ensembles at Indiana State’s Contemporary Music Festival and the Southern ACDA Conference.
+Rich Campbell is an award winning composer (& recent fellow at the Virginia Center for the Creative Arts) whose works have been performed by ensembles including the Australian Boys Choir, Vocalessence, SACRA/PROFANA, Octarium, The Young People’s Chorus of New York, The Manhattan Choral Ensemble, Wasatch Chorale Ars Nova, Polyhymnia, Pacific Women’s Chorus, Pacific Edge Voices, Glass Menagerie, La Sarabande (France), College of St. Rose Chamber Choir, San Francisco State Chamber Choir, Georgia College, St. Andrew’s College Chapel Choir, MIT Women’s Chorale, Dordt College, University of Rhode Island, MYO Symphonic Choir, OAKE National Children’s Choir, Cantabile Youth Singers of Silicon Valley, South Shore Children’s Chorus, Idaho HS All State, Arkansas HS All State, Philadelphia Center City Opera Theatre, Brass Initiative, C Street Brass and ensembles at Indiana State’s Contemporary Music Festival and the Southern ACDA Conference.
 He has appeared playing his compositions on film and television, including SMASH and The Devil’s Advocate.
 His theatrical collaboration Puppy Love was staged at NY’s PS 122.
 He is the co-writer of songs on a Grammy nominated album by The Triplets and an alumnus of the Crane School of Music, SUNY Potsdam, where he studied composition with Robert Washburn and piano with James Ball.

 Matthew Whiteside is a composer and producer originally from Northern Ireland currently based in Glasgow, Scotland.
 He writes music for concert, film and collaborative installations often using live electronics within his work.
 His music has been performed across the world including Dublin’s National Concert Hall, Glasgow City Halls, Salem Artworks in New York and the Belfast International Festival at Queen’s.
 Recently he has composed the soundtrack to The Loudest Sound and collaborated with artists Andrew Cooke and Toshinobu Takamitsu on two audio installations in R-Space in Lisburn, Northern Ireland.